OmiyaGames/omiya-games-embed-webgl-template/README.md

 ### Installing WebGL Template

-Utilizing the template requires importing the files, moving them to folder `Assets/WebGLTemplates`, and finally setting up the Player Settings to utilize the template.
+Utilizing the template requires importing the files, moving them to folder `Assets/WebGLTemplates`, and finally setting up the Player settings to utilize the template.

 #### Step 1: Import the Template